Oportun Financial (NASDAQ:OPRT) Issues Q1 2022 Earnings Guidance

-Oportun Financial (NASDAQ:OPRT – Get Rating) last issued its quarterly earnings results on Thursday, February 24th.
-The company reported $0.82 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.72 by $0.10.
+Oportun Financial (NASDAQ:OPRT – Get Rating) last announced its earnings results on Thursday, February 24th.
+The company reported $0.82 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.72 by $0.10.
+The company had revenue of $194.10 million for the quarter, compared to analysts’ expectations of $184.52 million.
 Oportun Financial had a return on equity of 15.31% and a net margin of 7.56%.
-The business had revenue of $194.10 million during the quarter, compared to analysts’ expectations of $184.52 million.
-During the same period in the previous year, the company posted $0.42 earnings per share.
-The firm’s revenue for the quarter was up 37.9% compared to the same quarter last year.
-On average, sell-side analysts expect that Oportun Financial will post 1.58 earnings per share for the current year.
+Oportun Financial’s quarterly revenue was up 37.9% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.42 earnings per share.
+Research analysts anticipate that Oportun Financial will post 1.58 earnings per share for the current fiscal year.

-In related news, Director Louis Miramontes sold 5,357 shares of Oportun Financial stock in a transaction on Monday, March 14th.
-The shares were sold at an average price of $13.76, for a total value of $73,712.32.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-12.60% of the stock is owned by company insiders.
+In other news, Director Louis Miramontes sold 5,357 shares of the stock in a transaction dated Monday, March 14th.
+The stock was sold at an average price of $13.76, for a total value of $73,712.32.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Company insiders own 12.60% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Marshall Wace LLP bought a new position in shares of Oportun Financial in the fourth quarter worth approximately $3,789,000.
-Millennium Management LLC purchased a new position in shares of Oportun Financial during the fourth quarter valued at approximately $2,936,000.
-Citadel Advisors LLC increased its holdings in Oportun Financial by 466.1% during the fourth quarter.
-Citadel Advisors LLC now owns 173,999 shares of the company’s stock valued at $3,524,000 after buying an additional 143,265 shares during the last quarter.
-Morgan Stanley increased its holdings in Oportun Financial by 86.3% during the third quarter.
-Morgan Stanley now owns 103,760 shares of the company’s stock valued at $2,597,000 after buying an additional 48,060 shares during the last quarter.
-Finally, Goldman Sachs Group Inc. increased its holdings in Oportun Financial by 10.4% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 485,021 shares of the company’s stock valued at $9,822,000 after buying an additional 45,747 shares during the last quarter.
-Institutional investors own 74.52% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Wells Fargo & Company MN lifted its position in shares of Oportun Financial by 5.3% in the fourth quarter.
+Wells Fargo & Company MN now owns 169,872 shares of the company’s stock valued at $3,440,000 after acquiring an additional 8,554 shares in the last quarter.
+Goldman Sachs Group Inc. raised its position in Oportun Financial by 10.4% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 485,021 shares of the company’s stock valued at $9,822,000 after purchasing an additional 45,747 shares during the period.
+Deutsche Bank AG raised its position in Oportun Financial by 5.5% in the fourth quarter.
+Deutsche Bank AG now owns 12,657 shares of the company’s stock valued at $256,000 after purchasing an additional 658 shares during the period.
+California State Teachers Retirement System raised its position in Oportun Financial by 121.6% in the fourth quarter.
+California State Teachers Retirement System now owns 25,902 shares of the company’s stock valued at $525,000 after purchasing an additional 14,212 shares during the period.
+Finally, Parametric Portfolio Associates LLC acquired a new stake in shares of Oportun Financial in the fourth quarter valued at $217,000.
+Institutional investors and hedge funds own 74.52% of the company’s stock.

 Oportun Financial Company Profile (Get Rating)